frederic-perez/AmE-dictionary/dictionary.md

 __Old Dominion__ A reference to the Colony of Virginia, which became the "Dominion of Virginia."
 __Ponzi scheme__
 __Stalin__ (originally Iosif Vissarionovich Dzhugashvili) Steel in Russian.
+__Tennesse__ Honey Honey liqueur blended with less than 20% whiskey.
 __Whodunit__
 __Wholly Molly__
 __abject__ /ˈabdʒɛkt/ __1__ (of something bad) Experienced or present to the maximum degree. _His letter plunged her into abject misery._ _I am stunned by the abject stupidity that was shown here._ __2__ (of a person or their behaviour) Completely without pride or dignity; self-abasing. _An abject apology._